mcmilk/cppcrypto/cppcrypto/readme.txt

 cppcrypto is a small BSD-licensed C++ library providing some cryptographic primitives.
 It has no external dependencies.

-At the moment it supports only hash functions: blake, groestl, sha-2 (incl. sha512/224 and sha512/256), skein-256, skein-512, skein-1024, whirlpool, kupyna.
+At the moment it supports the following primitives.

+1) Hash functions: blake, groestl, sha-2 (incl. sha512/224 and sha512/256), skein-256, skein-512, skein-1024,
+whirlpool, kupyna.

+To get the full list of supported hash algorithms, run 'digest' in hash function performance test mode:

+  digest test <number_of_iterations> <filename>

+2) Block ciphers: Rijndael with block sizes 128, 256 and key sizes 128, 160, 192, 224, 256
+(all variants are accelerated using AES-NI instructions, if available).

+To get the full list of supported block ciphers, run 'digest' in block cipher performance test mode:

+  digest bctest <number_of_iterations> <filename>

+3) Encryption modes: CBC.
+4) MAC functions: HMAC.

 The library detects CPU type at runtime and uses optimized implementations where possible.